espy80/Homework4/README.md

   - The numbers are cut in half because each car is counted twice.
   - The reason is that the number of people turning can be calculated.
   - Our simulation ignores people turning.
+    - This works out because people turning left take longer but people turning right are faster.
+    - A more robust simulation would take both cases into account.

 ### Number of lanes
 - Adjust the number of lanes.